ROCm/omnitrace/docs/how-to/understanding-omnitrace-output.rst

 Timemory output
 ========================================

-Use ``omnitrace-avail --components --filename`` to view the base filename for each component.
-E.g.
+Use ``omnitrace-avail --components --filename`` to view the base filename for each component, as follows

 .. code-block:: shell